-This page will give some further info for events and links mentioned on The Outerglobe radio show and others that I do from time to time on Resonance 104.4FM / DAB London www.resonancefm.com I am now putting playlist info up on the main Radio page but am leaving this up as a useful reference source as well
+This page gives some further info for events and links mentioned on The Outerglobe radio show and others that I do from time to time on Resonance 104.4FM / DAB London www.resonancefm.com I am now putting playlist info up on the main Radio page but am leaving this up as a useful reference source as well

 Mixcloud for The Outerglobe on Resonance listen again.
 Outerglobe Mixcloud